Why not include utilities?

 (Source: The Electric Railway, Fred H. Whipple, 1889, viewable at hathitrust.org)

 Some of these early operations were powered by their own dynamos.
 Others purchased power from municipal and private power and light companies.
 As the electric street railway industry grew, it was commonly more economical for railways to generate their own electricity.
-Whether they purchased or generated, street railways tended to be dependable consumers of large quantities of power.
-Throughout the 1890s and into the first years of the 20th century, railway and utility companies tended to take on crossover names such as "XYZ Light & Railway Co." and "XYZ Railway & Power Co."
+Whether they purchased or generated power, street railways tended to be dependable consumers of large quantities of electricity.
+Throughout the 1890s and into the first years of the 20th century, railway and utility companies tended to use crossover names such as "XYZ Light & Railway Co." and "XYZ Railway & Power Co."

 By examining the two largest sources of railroad and railway names, we can see that during the first years of the 1900s, many street railways shifted ownership to companies with utility-related names.
 (See The Trolley and Interurban Directory by Joseph Gross (1987) and Railroad Names by William Edson (1984, 1989, 1993 and 1999.)

 From the turn of the century onward, the profits generated by selling power allowed more and more consolidations of utilities.
-With each new merger, the likelihood of reference to "Railway" surviving in corporate names diminished.
+With each new merger, the greater likelihood that reference to "Railway" operations was removed from corporate names.
 This was especially true after World War I. It seems hard to imagine that companies would have dropped "railway" monikers if profits from passenger haulage had been substantial.

 Politics?

 Gross' book mentioned above segregates companies by state.
 Close reading indicates that "pure" utility names (company names that lack reference to railways and interurbans) are found earlier and are more common in some states than others.
 This may reflect pure happenstance, but it could also reflect political motivations to keep reference to passenger-focused services longer than profits would have otherwise suggested.
 As we have seen in the habits of the Interstate Commerce Commission, railroad companies often had to wait years before receiving permission to abandon unprofitable and useless branch lines.
-Did some states take the same attitude?
+I suspect some states took the same attitude.

 How long did utilities maintain street and interurban services?

-I have found that it is much easier to identify utilities that supposedly operated street railways than to identify exactly when they suspended services.
-Some references are confused because the term "electric trolley services" can be applied to both electric streetcars and electric "trolley buses" both of which acquire power from overhead wires.
+I have found that it is dramatically easier to identify utilities that supposedly operated street railways than to identify exactly when they suspended services.
+Some references are confused because the term "electric trolley services" can be applied to both electric streetcars and electric trolley buses, both of which acquire power from overhead wires.

 I once had a correspondent who insisted that a certain utility belonged in the railroad database because it operated street railways longer than my data showed.
 I asked him to find proof.
 After almost a year of on-and-off library work and even examination of corporate records at a museum, he gave up.
-Like my experience, he found records vague, contradictory, and silent on when rail service had ceased.
+Like my experience, he found records vague, contradictory, and silent about when the company actually ceased rail service.

 Were "transit" companies rail-related or bus-related?